naikenisen/patchwork-generator/README.md

 **Patchwork Scientific Figures** is a cross-platform graphical application (developed in C++ with Qt) designed for creating high-quality, publication-ready scientific figures.

-Unlike general-purpose tools (PowerPoint, LibreOffice Impress) or programming-based workflows (R, Python), this application focuses on **reproducibility, visual consistency, optimal layout, and long-term project archiving**.
+Unlike general-purpose tools (PowerPoint, LibreOffice Impress) this application focuses on **reproducibility, visual consistency, optimal layout, and long-term project archiving**.

 It is especially useful in biology and related research fields.
 When researchers are not programers, figures conception often relies on non-specialized softwares.